-DESCRIPTION: The Certific te of Completion (CCL) in Fire Officer Leadership program can be used by professional fi efig ters for promotions and salary advancement within the Fire Services.
-The program will provide courses for experienced professional fi efig ters who desire to learn advanced fi eground tactics and strategy, building construction, practical incident command, supervisory training of personnel, and human resource management.
+Description: The Certificate of Completion (CCL) in Fire Service Management can be used by professional firefighters for promotional opportunities within the Fire Services.
+The program provides courses for experienced professional firefighters who desire to learn advanced fireground tactics and strategy, building construction, practical incident command, supervisory training of personnel, public administration, basic finance, and human resource management.
+An Associate in Applied Science (AAS) in Fire Service Management is also available.

-This program is not eligible for Title IV Federal Financial Aid.
-Students must earn a grade of "C" or better for all courses listed in the program
+Program Notes: Currently not Title IV Federal Financial Aid eligible.
+Students must earn a grade of C or better in all courses within the program.